BrockDSL/BrockPsych_Python_Collaboration_2021/README.md

 **To be announced (online via [Zoom](https://us02web.zoom.us/j/85153756750?pwd=RmFiaGxtQnprTEFISXdoSXdWZERqZz09))**

-Part 3 will focus on how can peform some analysis on our data using Python.
-This will include some fairly complex statistical analysis and also graphing some visualizations using the MatPlotLib Library.
+Part 3 will focus on building a website that recieves input from users and gives them output using PythonAnywhere.
+We will create an online MBTI quiz that tells users which of the 16 personalities they are.
+We will then learn how to extract user data from this website into an organized data table in Python (web scraping)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BrockDSL/DASA_2021_Python_Collaboration/blob/master/PythonOct64.ipynb)